rotki/rotki/docs/api.rst

    :resjson performance_1w object: How much has the validator earned in ETH (and USD equivalent value) in the past week.
    :resjson performance_1m object: How much has the validator earned in ETH (and USD equivalent value) in the past month.
    :resjson performance_1y object: How much has the validator earned in ETH (and USD equivalent value) in the past year.
+   :resjson performance_total object: How much has the validator earned in ETH (and USD equivalent value) since it was activated.

    :statuscode 200: Eth2 staking details successfully queried
    :statuscode 409: User is not logged in.
 Or eth2 module is not activated.